projectacrn/acrn-hypervisor/misc/acrn-manager/README.rst

 acrnd
 *****

-The ``acrnd`` daemon process provides a way for launching or resuming a UOS should the UOS shut down, either planned or unexpected.
-A UOS can ask ``acrnd`` to set up a timer to make sure the UOS is running, even if the SOS is suspended or stopped.
+The ``acrnd`` daemon process provides a way for launching or resuming a User VM should the User VM shut down, either in a planned manner or unexpectedly.
+A User VM can ask ``acrnd`` to set up a timer to make sure the User VM is running, even if the Service VM is suspended or stopped.

 Usage
 =====